ktheory/luxops/A post-mortem session format.md

   * Did we have all the tools necessary to troubleshoot the problem quickly?
 * What were the root causes of the incident?
 Keep in mind that there is rarely just a single cause.
 * How was the issue resolved?
+* How was the incident communicated to stakeholders/customers?
+(Status blog, email, etc)

 ## Retrospective
 The second part of the post-mortem session is to consider what we can learn from this incident.